luisc/actualrecs/_posts/2022-04-06-every-frame-a-painting-drive.markdown

 Further reading: I haven't read the [book the movie was based on](https://www.goodreads.com/book/show/176378.Drive), but maybe you will!

 P.S.
-Well, I just borrowed it from the library while writing this as I have been meaning to read it for, let's see 11 years?
-You know, after I walked out of the theater having seen Drive.
+Well, I just borrowed it from the library while writing this as I have been meaning to read it for... how long was it that I walked out of that movie theater after seeing Drive?
+11 years?
+Yikes, 2011 was 11 years ago!